rickyg365/tictactoe/README.md

-# Tic Tac Toe - on the terminal
+# Tic Tac Toe
+On the terminal.
 Built using python and unicode!

 <br>